talut/rn-secure-storage/README.md

 -**How can I support you?**
 -*If you're using my package that's enough for me*

+*Note: This package is more improved version of [react-native-secure-key-store](https://github.com/pradeep1991singh/react-native-secure-key-store), RNSecureStorage has "under api 23" support*

 ## Thanks
 - Thanks to you [@cagriyilmaz](https://github.com/cagriyilmaz) for IOS part.
 - Thanks to you [@akiver](https://github.com/akiver) for TypeScript definitions.
+- Thanks to you [@kirin-p](https://github.com/kirin-p) for exits method.
 - [Thanks to you @pradeep1991singh for react-native-secure-key-store](https://github.com/pradeep1991singh/)

 ## License